bareboat-necessities/bbn_sensors_hub_B0/README.md

 (Two wires from that sensor connect to IN+ and IN- on M5Stack Unit and on same terminal the current loop need to be powered from some DC power source)

-### Voltmeter on m5stack AtomS3 with ADS1115 M5Stack Voltmeter unit to NMEA 0183
+### Voltmeter on m5stack AtomS3 with ADS1115 M5Stack Voltmeter (up to two with secondary i2c bus)

 M5Stack Voltmeter unit connected to M5Stack AtomS3-Lite via i2c